zhoujj2013/lncfuntk/walkthroughexample.md

-# Run lncFunTK analysis on your own data
+# Run lncFunTK analysis on your own datasets

-To run lncFunTK analysis on your data, you need to prepare input dataset as we described in [Input files section](#1-input-files-preparation), then run lncFunTK as we described in [run section](#run-lncfuntk).
+To run lncFunTK analysis on your own datasets, you need to prepare input dataset as described in [Input files section](#1-input-files-preparation), then run lncFunTK as described in [run section](#run-lncfuntk).
 Finally, you can check lncFunTK analysis result in 07Report directory.
-For more details about lncFunTK output, please refer to [Output files section](#4-explaination-of-result).
+For more details, please refer to [Output files section](#4-explaination-of-result).

-## 1. Input files preparation
+## 1. Input file preparation

-### 1.1 Gene expression profiles
+### 1.1 Gene expression matrix from RNA-seq

-Gene expression of each stage can be quantified by RNA-seq data, then combine expression profiles from different stages into a matrix in plain text (i.e. [gene.expr.mat](https://github.com/zhoujj2013/lncfuntk/blob/master/demo/test_data/GeneExpressionProfiles/gene.expr.mat)).
+Gene expression level of each stage can be quantified by RNA-seq data, then combine expression profiles from different stages into a matrix in plain text (i.e. [gene.expr.mat](https://github.com/zhoujj2013/lncfuntk/blob/master/demo/test_data/GeneExpressionProfiles/gene.expr.mat)).

-Each column represent gene expression profile from one stage.
+Each column represents a gene expression profile in one stage.

-### 1.2 TF binding profiles
+### 1.2 Transcription Factor (TF) binding peaks from ChIP-seq

-ChIP-seq can be aligned back to reference genome, then TF binding peaks can be called by MACS2.
-TFs binding profiles in [BED format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) can be used in lncFunTK analysis.
+TF ChIP-seq data is aligned to reference genome, then TF binding peaks is called by MACS2.
+TF binding profiles are in [BED format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) are used in lncFunTK analysis.

-Mutiple TFs binding profiles must arange into plain text file(the first column is TF gene symbol, the second column is the absolute path of the corresponding binding profile in BED format (i.e. tf.chipseq.lst (https://github.com/zhoujj2013/lncfuntk/blob/master/demo/test_data/TfBindingProfiles/tf.chipseq.lst)).
+TF binding profiles list must arange into plain text format (the first column is TF gene symbol, the second column is the absolute path of the corresponding TF binding profile in BED format (i.e. tf.chipseq.lst (https://github.com/zhoujj2013/lncfuntk/blob/master/demo/test_data/TfBindingProfiles/tf.chipseq.lst)).

-### 1.3 Mirna binding profiles
+### 1.3 Ago2 binding peaks from CLIP-seq

-Ago2 CLIP-seq data can aligned back to genome by bowtie2, then miRNA potential binding region be called by [piranha](http://smithlabresearch.org/software/piranha/) or [CIMS](https://zhanglab.c2b2.columbia.edu/index.php/CTK_Documentation) analysis.
+Ago2 CLIP-seq data is aligned to reference genome by bowtie2, then Ago2 potential binding peaks is called by [piranha](http://smithlabresearch.org/software/piranha/) or [CIMS](https://zhanglab.c2b2.columbia.edu/index.php/CTK_Documentation) analysis.

-Potential miRNA binding sites in bed format used as input file of lncFunTK (i.e. [miRNA.binding.potential.bed](https://github.com/zhoujj2013/lncfuntk/blob/master/demo/test_data/MirnaBindingProfiles/miRNA.binding.potential.bed)).
+Ago2 binding peaks in BED format is used as input file of lncFunTK (i.e. [miRNA.binding.potential.bed](https://github.com/zhoujj2013/lncfuntk/blob/master/demo/test_data/MirnaBindingProfiles/miRNA.binding.potential.bed)).
 (Note: the fourth column should be a unique ID.)

-### 1.4 Expressed miRNA list
+### 1.4 Expressed microRNA list

-Expressed miRNA molecules must be collected by literature searching or from small RNA sequencing data analysis.
-Expressed microRNAs information must be in plain text format with the first column as miRNA offical gene symbol and the second column as id in RefSeq database (i.e. [MirRNA_expr_refseq.lst](https://github.com/zhoujj2013/lncfuntk/blob/master/demo/test_data/MirRNA_expr_refseq.lst)).
+Expressed microRNA molecules is collected by literature searching or from small RNA sequencing data analysis.
+Expressed microRNAs list is in plain text format (the first column is miRNA offical gene symbol and the second column is unique id in RefSeq database (i.e. [MirRNA_expr_refseq.lst](https://github.com/zhoujj2013/lncfuntk/blob/master/demo/test_data/MirRNA_expr_refseq.lst)).

-### 1.5 Newly assembled lncRNAs
+### 1.5 Newly assembled long noncoding RNAs

-lncFunTK can predict, prioritize, and annotate newly assembled lncRNA functions if you use newly assembled lncRNAs coordinates in GTF format as input (i.e. [novel.final.gtf](https://github.com/zhoujj2013/lncfuntk/blob/master/demo/test_data/novel.final.gtf)).
-If so, the expression level of newly assembled lncRNAs must included in the gene expression profiles.
+lncFunTK can predict, prioritize, and annotate newly assembled lncRNA functions if you provide newly assembled lncRNAs coordinates in GTF format as input (i.e. [novel.final.gtf](https://github.com/zhoujj2013/lncfuntk/blob/master/demo/test_data/novel.final.gtf)).
+If so, the expression level of newly assembled lncRNAs must be included in the gene expression profiles.

 ## 2. Configure file preparation

 All aforementioned input files were aranged into a configure file and lncFunTK will read in input files base on configure file.
 Breifly,  each parameter should seperate into Key and value by tab delimiter, lines start with "#" as comment text, which will not effect in lncFunTK analysis.
-The configure file must formatted as (i.e. [config.txt](https://github.com/zhoujj2013/lncfuntk/blob/master/demo/config.txt)):
+The configure file must formatted as follows (i.e. [config.txt](https://github.com/zhoujj2013/lncfuntk/blob/master/demo/config.txt)):

 ```
 # setting output dir